 Emergency Ultrasonography Fellowship at UMMS-Baystate

-- The Baystate EUS fellowship stresses proficiency at basic ultrasound exams including trauma, abdominal, basic echo, and pelvic sonography.
-Sophisticated applications in thoracic, vascular, critical care ultrasound and advanced echocardiography are taught, including use in undifferentiated hypotension, respiratory distress and cardiac arrest.
+You'll also learn sophisticated applications in thoracic, vascular, critical care ultrasound, and advanced echocardiography, including the use of them in undifferentiated hypotension, respiratory distress and cardiac arrest.

 We focus heavily on developing your teaching proficiency.
 You will give frequent lectures to residents, medical students, and faculty during the year, building a large digital teaching database of ultrasound images.

 In addition, you'll have an opportunity to travel and lecture nationally.

 You will be instructed in multiple areas of program development: